About

 The author will be in conversation with Canisia Lubrin.

-Jeremy Tiang is a novelist, playwright and translator from Chinese.
-He was awarded the Singapore Literature Prize for his novel State of Emergency and for his translation of Zhang Yueran's Cocoon, and he recently won an Obie Award for his play Salesman之死.
+Jeremy Tiang is a novelist, playwright and the translator of over thirty books from Chinese.
+He was awarded the Singapore Literature Prize for his novel State of Emergency and for his translation of Zhang Yueran’s Cocoon, and he won an Obie for his play Salesman之死.

 Dates & Times